Contents

 Alex Hawke is a British Lord and a decorated naval hero.
 He is also a secret agent who is often sent on missions far away from home.

-I have to admit, when I first started the series, I was not very impressed, especially with the first book called Hawke.
+I have to admit, when I first started the book series, I was not very impressed, especially with the first book called Hawke.
 I found the writing a bit choppy, and there are lots of cliches throughout the pages.
 However, if you start the series, don’t give up as it gets better.
 Much better.
 I think Pirate was the book that really clicked for me (it is the 3rd Alex Hawke novel) and I’ve been hooked ever since.

 Reading the Ted Bell books in order really focuses on his Alex Hawke series as his second series focused on Nick McIver is one for young adults, and one that I sadly admit not having read (yet).
+So here are the Ted Bell books for his two series.
+The list will be updated regularly.

 New Ted Bell Book

-Overkill by Ted Bell (Alexander Hawke #10), 2018
+Dragonfire by Ted Bell (Alexander Hawke #11), 2020

 Alexander Hawke Series